Volunteer with your car. Photo: Depositimages

 Load Up the Food

-With the pandemic, more people are reluctant to venture out to buy groceries or dine in a restaurant.
-Those more susceptible to illness and high-risk individuals need to remain diligent with their social distancing.
-Shopping in a grocery store may prove too risky.
+Even with the pandemic largely in our rear-view mirrors, some people are reluctant to venture out to buy groceries or dine in a restaurant.
+Those more susceptible to illness and high-risk individuals may need to remain diligent with their social distancing.
+Shopping in a grocery store may still prove too risky.
 And, not everyone’s budget works for having groceries delivered through delivery services.

 Delivering meals to those who might not otherwise have access to food, such as seniors, those with disabilities and other high-risk individuals is a great way to volunteer your time.
 If you can stay for a friendly chat, your visit could also provide meaningful social interaction.
 Meals on Wheels is the most widely known organization that organizes food delivery.
 But your community may also have other organizations dedicated to providing meals for those in need.
 Or, choose a neighbor or friend in need and volunteer to pick up their groceries.